What Causes Hooded Eyelids?

 How can I improve my hooded eyes without surgery?

-While surgical intervention, such as upper blepharoplasty (eyelid surgery), is the most effective way to permanently improve hooded eyes, there are some non-surgical options that can help to temporarily improve their appearance.
+While surgical intervention, such as upper blepharoplasty (eyelid surgery), is the most effective way to permanently improve hooded eyes, some non-surgical options can help temporarily improve their appearance.
 Here are some non-surgical options to consider:

-- Reduce sodium intake: Eating a diet that is high in sodium can cause water retention and swelling, which can make hooded eyes look more prominent.
+Eating a diet high in sodium can cause water retention and swelling, which can make hooded eyes appear more prominent.
 Reducing your sodium intake can help to reduce puffiness and swelling around the eyes.

 Do eyes become hooded with age?